Auricchio Provolone Piccante

 - The elderly, for whom calcium is crucially needed.

-Provolone dolce is a great every day table cheese.
+Provolone is a great every day table cheese.
 It's also perfect for antipasti platters served alongside olives, spicy dips, soppressata and peppers in oil.
 It also melts well so is great in panini, baked pasta dishes and on pizzas.
 Serve with a full bodied, aged red wine.

 How to store